Gurmant Grewal: Early life and career

+Grewal was born to a Jat Sikh family on 21 December 1957 in Barundi, Punjab, India.
 At the age of eight, Grewal and his brother were invited to the Vice President's Gallery United States Senate Chamber by Hubert Humphrey the Vice President of the United States.
-After earning BSc Honours and MBA and working as manager with reputed organisation in India, he emigrated to Liberia, prior to immigrating to Canada in 1991.
+After earning BSc (Honours) and MBA degrees and working as a manager with a reputed organisation in India, he emigrated to Liberia, prior to immigrating to Canada in 1991.
 In Liberia he was a manager, successful businessman and Assistant Professor of Business Management at the University of Liberia.

-Grewal wanted to help the suffering people and victims of the bloody civil war with medicines, food and clothes and intended to organize a charity to help in consultation with the office of the ambassador of Liberia.
-Grewal brothers had earlier written a letter advising the President of Liberia to launch a Green Revolution to grow more food that would help eliminate hunger, malnutrition and poverty.
-This advice generated some commotion, particularly by a reporter of the Province newspaper in 1995.
-The article construed that Grewal was an advisor to the military dictator, despite the Liberian Ambassador having issued a letter clarifying the issue.
+Grewal wanted to help the suffering people and victims of the bloody civil war with medicine, food and clothes and intended to organise a charity to help in consultation with the office of the ambassador of Liberia.
+The Grewal brothers had earlier written a letter advising the President of Liberia to launch a Green Revolution to grow more food that would help eliminate hunger, malnutrition and poverty.
+This advice generated some commotion, particularly by a reporter with the Province newspaper in 1995.
+The article construed that Grewal was an advisor to the military dictator, despite the Liberian ambassador having issued a letter clarifying the issue.
 Grewal has denied any such connections to the former government of Liberia.
 Grewal appealed to the international community to help Liberia and its people.

 Federal politics

 In 1991, he emigrated to Canada.
-Within less than six years, he was elected as M.P. for the Reform Party of Canada in the federal riding of Surrey Central, in the 1997 federal election with 17,438 votes.
+Within less than six years, he was elected as an MP for the Reform Party of Canada in the federal riding of Surrey Central, in the 1997 federal election with 17,438 votes.
 In the 2000 federal election he won by getting 29,812 votes, 51.6% of the popular vote – a margin of 10,300 votes more than the Liberal candidate.
 However, in the 2004 federal election his margin of victory fell to 500 votes.

-As a Member of Parliament sitting in the caucus of the Reform Party from 1997 to 2000, the Canadian Alliance from 2000 to 2003 and then for the Conservative Party of Canada from 2003 to 2006, Grewal held the positions of Deputy House Leader of the Official Opposition of Canada (1998–2000), Co-Chair of the Joint Standing Committee of the House and the Senate for Scrutiy of Regulations (1998–2005), Official Opposition Critic for Multiculturalism (2004), Official Opposition Critic for Scrutiny of Regulations (2001–2004), Official Opposition Critic for Canadians Abroad (2004), Official Opposition Critic for Asia Pacific (2001–2004) and Official Opposition Senior Critic for Foreign Affairs (1997–2004).
+As a Member of Parliament sitting in the caucus of the Reform Party from 1997 to 2000, the Canadian Alliance from 2000 to 2003 and then for the Conservative Party of Canada from 2003 to 2006, Grewal held the positions of Deputy House Leader of the Official Opposition of Canada (1998–2000), Co-Chair of the Joint Standing Committee of the House and the Senate for Scrutiny of Regulations (1998–2005), Official Opposition Critic for Multiculturalism (2004), Official Opposition Critic for Scrutiny of Regulations (2001–2004), Official Opposition Critic for Canadians Abroad (2004), Official Opposition Critic for Asia Pacific (2001–2004) and Official Opposition Senior Critic for Foreign Affairs (1997–2004).

 As a result of his wife, Nina Grewal, winning a seat in the 2004 federal election, the Grewals became the first married couple to serve concurrently in the Canadian House of Commons.